Screening for chronic kidney disease

 - Universidad Panamericana School of Medicine

-This topic reviews recommendations for screening patients for CKD.
+This topic reviews recommendations for population-based CKD screening and case finding.
 Overviews of the epidemiology and management of CKD and its complications are discussed elsewhere.
 (See "Epidemiology of chronic kidney disease" and "Overview of the management of chronic kidney disease in adults".)

 - National Kidney Foundation.
 K/DOQI clinical practice guidelines for chronic kidney disease: evaluation, classification, and stratification.
 Am J Kidney Dis 2002; 39:S1.